-Location: Exit Interstate 5 at Alicia Parkway and drive it quite a ways up the hill crossing Marguerite, and driving past Mission Viejo’s lake, until you reach Olympiad.
+Location of Olympiad Park: Exit Interstate 5 at Alicia Parkway and drive it quite a ways up the hill crossing Marguerite, and driving past Mission Viejo’s lake, until you reach Olympiad.
 Turn left on Olympiad and the park will be your first right.
 MAP to Florence Joyner Olympiad Park in Mission Viejo

 Recommended by: Jennifer at Tiny Oranges (her comments in italics)